geomagpy/MARTAS/README.md

 ### 9.2 Sensor specific initialization files and settings

-#### 9.2.1 GEM Systems Overhauzr GSM90
+#### 9.2.1 GEM Systems Overhauser GSM90

 Using the initialization file of the GSM90 a command will be send towards the system in order to initialize passive data transfer.
-You need to edit the initialization file within the configuration directory (default is /etc/martas/init/gsm90...).
+You need to edit the initialization file within the configuration directory (default is ~/.martas/init/gsm90...).
 Please adjust the connected serial port (e.g. S1, USB0 etc) and adept the following parameters:

         -b (baudrate) : default is 115400
         -p (port)